georgealexakis/hybrid-chat-application/README.md

 ### Future Development

 Usage of multiple microcontrollers, which will be synchronized with each other, in case of switch off when the next one is ready.
-Also, share tasks and cache user statuses.
+Also, a future improvement will be the tasks sharing and user status caching between microcontrollers.

 ## Screenshots